-- Plotters are quite large compared to a traditional printer.
+- Plotters are quite large compared to a traditional printers.

-- Plotters are also much more expensive than a traditional printer.
+- Plotters are also much more expensive than traditional printers.

 Types of Plotter Printers

-Based on their working, the plotter printers are of following types:
+Based on their working, the plotter printers are of the following types:

 - Drum Plotter: Also known as Rolling Bed Plotter is a pen plotter that wraps the paper around a drum with a pin feed attachment.
 The drum then rotates the paper as pens move across it and draw the image.
 It was the first output device used to print graphics and large engineering drawings.
 There are two types of drum plotters, external and internal.
 With an external drum plotter, the paper is wrapped around its external surface, while the internal drum plotter uses a sheet of paper wrapped around its internal surface.